savchenkoyana/Nbody/2. Reproduce JGB/README.md

 ![](../images/lagrange_radii.png)

-> Note that half-mass radius for Plummer with size 10 pc [should be](https://en.wikipedia.org/wiki/Plummer_model) approximately 13 pc
+> Note that Lagrange radius at t=0 should be approximately 13 pc according to [analytical expression](https://en.wikipedia.org/wiki/Plummer_model) for Plummer with size 10 pc

 ## Plot mass spectrum $$f(M)$$